🐣 Easter Sale now on! Up to $65 OFF

 • Editable functions

-The amount of variable control knobs depends on what you want to use it for.
+The number of variable control knobs depends on what you want to use it for.
 If you want to use it for performance, it’s better to have more knobs directly accessible to you during the show.
 Look out for pitch and modulation wheels.
 Expression pedals and footswitch inputs on the back of the keyboard for even more control.

 • Nice to have features